Schaffen-Softw/Wizlan/README.md

 </p>

 # Wizlan(1.0)
-> A smart lens which creates,scans & reads Qrcodes;Reads barcodes & translates words/sentences or phrases in "English" into more than 65+ languages.
+> A smart lens which Creates, Scans & Reads Qrcodes; Reads Barcodes & Translates words/sentences or phrases in "English" into more than 65+ languages.

 In the 2nd update,